 -

-Politics & Culture in France and US (POL 372A/672A) - 3 credits
+Politics & Culture in France and US (POL 372A/672A) - 3 credits, Online

 This course is intended to introduce students to the great sweep of political history and culture in two self-styled exceptionalist countries that share so many political values yet are so fundamentally different.
 Prior introductory courses in Politics and French are helpful but not required; no prior knowledge is assumed. -